-The guys at work laugh at me because every morning, guaranteed, I will wander up to the drinks machine and pop a coin in for a green and jasmine tea.
-Whilst they wander about with their coffees and hot chocolates at 8.20am, I cherish my warm Styrofoam cup filled with what looks like stagnant pee… To be fair, I can see why they stick their nose up at it.
-BUT, they’re totally missing out.
-Because firstly, it isn’t pee, let’s just clear that one up (no pun intended…) Secondly, it tastes decent!
+The guys at work laugh at me because every morning, guaranteed, I will wander up to the drinks machine and pop a coin in for a jasmine green tea.
+Whilst they wander about with their coffees and hot chocolates at 8.20 a.m., I cherish my warm Styrofoam cup filled with what looks like stagnant pee… To be fair, I can see why they stick their nose up at it.
+BUT, they’re totally missing out!
+Because firstly, it isn’t pee, let’s just clear that one up (no pun intended…) Secondly, it tastes nice!
 (Not that I know what pee tastes like, but I bet Bear Grylls doesn’t give it rave reviews).
 And thirdly – and most importantly – it is ridiculously amazing for you.
-Now, I’m no expert, but as an avid drinker of green tea I know the wealth of its benefits, and I feel it’d be unfair not to share such wisdom.
-So grab yourself a cuppa, sit down and check them out!
+Now, I’m no expert, but as an avid drinker of green tea, I’m pretty au fait with the wealth of its benefits, and I feel it’d be unfair of me not to share such wisdom.

 - FAT BURNING AND ENERGISING – Green tea contains caffeine (albeit not as much as coffee, but enough to keep you awake and not bouncing off the walls) which is good for mobilising the fatty acids in the tissues.
-So the body can then use them as a means of energy and in turn, increase physical performance.
+So the body can then use them as a means of energy and, in turn, increase physical performance.
 Also, green tea drinkers have been found to burn up to an extra 200 calories compared to non-tea drinkers, because it works at speeding up your metabolic rate.
 So, it keeps you looking trim and reduces feeling grim!

 - BRAIN BUILDING – Because of said caffeine, it keeps you alert and able to improve brain function; such as with memory, concentration, vigilance and mood.
 But thanks to the friendly amino acid, L-theanine, which is also found in green tea, it is able to increase these positive effects.
 So, working in synergy with caffeine, it’s like it unlocks your brain’s full potential of awesome.

 - Also, catechins are very protective of neurons, which can reduce the likelihood of neurodegenerative disorders, such as Alzheimer’s and Parkinson’s.